bxparks/AceButton/README.md

 #### Event Activation

-Of the 6 event types, 4 are not active by default:
+Of the 6 event types, 4 are disabled by default:

 * `AceButton::kEventClicked`
 * `AceButton::kEventDoubleClicked`